marcorentap/hallucinet/README.md

 # Hallucinet

-Hallucinet allows you to use `.test` domain names for your Docker containers simply by starting them on the `hallucinet` Docker network.
+Hallucinet allows you to use `.test` domain names for your Docker containers simply by connecting them on the `hallucinet` Docker network.

 ## Features
 - Automatic DNS resolution for `.test` domains within Docker.